suffolklibraries/sljekyll/new-suggestions/articles/_posts/2018-05-02-top-artists-on-freegal.md

 ---
 layout: sidebar-right
 title: "Download or stream music from some of Freegal's top artists"
-date: 2018-05-03
+date: 2018-05-02
 author: lisa-brennan
 category: articles
-excerpt: "Did you know you can stream unlimited music or download five tracks a week with your library card using Freegal?
+excerpt: "Did you know you can stream unlimited tracks, or download five tracks a week with your library card using Freegal?
 Freegal's 'featured' list showcases the most popular and best-known artists in their collection and is just a small sample of what they offer."
 featured-image: /images/featured/featured-top-freegal-1.jpg
 featured-alt: "Elvis Is Back!, Concrete and Gold"
 breadcrumb: articles